EarthScope/rover/docs/pipeline.md

 # Rover's Processing Pipeline

 **Expert use only** - the default configuration should "just work".
-The options described here give precise control over th epipelin workflow for special cases.
+The options described here give precise control over the pipeline workflow for special cases.

 When the `rover retrieve` command is used, the following steps are taken: